Weekend Foodie Warriors – Take 43!

 A regular lasagna requires only a few things:

 - Some kind of layered pasta (usually lasagna noodles)

 - Filling (whether this be meat, veggies, or some combo of the two)

 - and Cheese!

-This table below can be read two different ways.
+The table below can be read in two different ways.
 From left to right, it will give you substitutions for a single ingredient, or top to bottom, it will give you new recipes or combinations to try based on what you might have as leftovers in your fridge:

 |Original Versions||Option #1 – “Philly” Style||Option #2 – “Not Your Momma’s (Greek) Lasagna”||Option #3 – “France” Inspired||Option #4 – “Southern” Style|

 |Filling (Meat, veggies, some combo)||Ground beef, peppers, garlic, and onions||Ground turkey, Oven roasted peppers, cherry tomatoes, and eggplant||Vegetarian with mushrooms, spinach, and garlic||Pulled/shredded Chicken or pork, onions & garlic|